nucleosynthesis/LHCDataStatisticsICISE2024/docs/day1.md

 !!!
 Question
      Write some code that will run over all of the simulated sample files and all of the data files too.
 Remember,

-    1. Only look at the `nominal` samples.
+    1. Only look at the samples called `nominal` in the `.json` file.
     2. Make a separate histogram for each of the different processes and for the data.
 Each simulated sample will have its own event weight that you'll need to calculate.
+    3. Remember to include a histogram for the up and down variations of the jet energy scale for every sample except the data.
-    3. You can save all of the histograms to the same `.csv` file or you can save them in separate files.
+    4. You can save all of the histograms to the same `.csv` file or you can save them in separate files.

     This may take some time so you should get some working code and then you may need to let the commands run for a couple of hours - maybe leave it running over dinner or even overnight.
+    Remember, if you don't access the full set of files, you should recalculate the integrated luminosity (you can assume that the new integrated luminosity scales with the number of events accessed) and modify the function to calculate the event weight to account for missing simulated events.

     Feel free to choose your own binning for your observable or you could even choose a different observable to the one we calculated in the example above!
 You might even try saving different histograms with different binnings/observables so that you can see what difference this makes for the statistical analysis later.

     Please try to write your own code before looking at the answer provided.

-!!!
-Warning
-    You may find that sometimes you will see an `IOError` due to XRootD failing to access the remote files.
-This can be annoying so I recommend that you split up the task across different cells and that you wrap the command to open the file with a `try` `except` block similar to,
-    ```python
-    input_file = "root://eospublic.cern.ch//eos/opendata/cms/derived-data/POET/23-Jul-22/Run2015D_SingleMuon_flat/07FC2CD2-106C-4419-9260-12B3E271C345_flat.root"
-    try:
-        events = NanoEventsFactory.from_root(input_file, schemaclass=AGCSchema, treepath='events').events()
-    except OSError:
-        time.sleep(2) # sleep for 2 seconds and try one more time
-        try:
-            events = NanoEventsFactory.from_root(input_file, schemaclass=AGCSchema, treepath='events').events()
-        except OSError:
-            time.sleep(2) # sleep for 2 seconds just to not try EOS again but give up on this file now
-            return []
-    ```
-    This will try to access a file twice before giving up and returning an empty list.

-    Remember, if you don't access the full set of files, you should recalculate the integrated luminosity (you can assume that the new integrated luminosity scales with the number of events accessed) and modify the function to calculate the event weight to account for missing simulated events.

 /// details | Show answer